Customer Service

 Company Directors

-When a company is incorporated the public notary will require details of the company directors’ which will be recorded in the directors register.
-Once the company is incorporated there is no obligation for companies to file details of new directorship appointments.
-Unless the company chooses to file new director information, we are only able to provide details of the initial company directors who held their directorships when the company was incorporated.
+Once the company exists there is no obligation for companies to file details of any new directorship appointments or changes.
+Unless the company chooses to file new director information, we are only able to provide details of the initial company directors who held office when the company was incorporated.